argmin-rs/sphrs/README.md

 ## Types of spherical/solid harmonics

-This crate supports these types of real SH via the enum `RealSHType`:
+This crate supports these types of real and complex functions via the enums `RealSHType` and `ComplexSHType`:

 * [Spherical](https://en.wikipedia.org/wiki/Spherical_harmonics)
 * [RegularSolid and IrregularSolid](https://en.wikipedia.org/wiki/Solid_harmonics)

-TODO: complex SH

 ## Usage